French Bulldog Grooming Information

 Ear care

-The most important part of your French Bulldog’s health is its ears.
-The shape of their ear canal makes them prone to ear diseases, so it is crucial to clean them every day.
-Cleaning your dog’s ears is actually very easy and can be done in only a few minutes.
+Cleaning your dog’s ears is very easy and can be done in only a few minutes.
 The first step is to lay your dog on its side and gently pull its ear up and back to straighten the ear canal.

-Next, use a cotton ball or gauze pad with a little bit of mineral oil on it and rub the inside of the ear canal until it comes out clean.
-To avoid future problems with your dog’s ears, you should check them every week for any signs of infection, such as redness or swelling.
-If you do notice any signs of infection, have your veterinarian look at them right away, as it could be something that needs immediate attention before it becomes severe.
+Next, use a cotton ball or gauze pad with a little mineral oil on it and rub the inside of the ear canal until it comes out clean.
+To avoid future problems with your dog’s ears, you should check them weekly for any signs of infection, such as redness or swelling.

 Dental care